Fuck! - Lena had thought - He likes human contact, I just want to kick and have a damn smoke.

-I can barely ask 'Coffee please' without blushing; when did I decide I would fly without chemical sleep?
-My ego fucked me again, I should stop putting myself on a paper pedestal just to feel the joy of falling down - she continued in writing, on a page that smelled Los Angeles in every single particle.
+I can barely ask 'Coffee please' without blushing; when have I decided I would fly without chemical sleep?
+My ego fucked me again, I should stop putting myself on a paper pedestal just to feel the speed in falling down - she had continued in writing, on a page that smelled Los Angeles in every single particle.

 You really want to have human contact Mr.?
 Please, come a little closer, my hands are shaking and I can't blame it on Parkinson.
 Not yet at least.
-Do you realize who are you talking to?
-I know you like massages and I look like a darkened geisha, but my hands are tied right now, and they crave something (or someone) else.
+Do you realize whom are you talking to?
+I know you like massages and I look like a darkened geisha, but my hands are tied right now, and they crave something else.
+Or someone at least.

-No, I don't really like it - she thought a second time while trying to remember such a simple word as water in German.
+No, I really don't like it - she had thought a second time while trying to remember such a simple word as water in German.

-Wasser...Danke schön...she felt proud, not so much for her language skills, but because she killed the thought.
+Wasser...Danke schön...she had felt proud, not so much for her language skills, but because she had killed the thought.

-After drinking her still wasser with no ice, she went back to Mr. humor with a twist next to her.
+After drinking her still wasser with no ice, she had gone back to Mr. humor with a twist next to her.
 Her brain couldn't think straight.
-His fingers were nothing like her lover's, weren't they?
+His fingers were nothing like her lover's.
+Weren't they?

 No, no man in the world had her lover's touch.
 What was happening then?

 Would you Mr.?
-Because I might get a drink instead.
+For I may get a drink instead.

-Oh...I'm sorry - he apologized with a genuine and dirty smile - I like human touch.
+Oh...I'm sorry - he had apologized with a genuine and filthy smile - I like human touch.